 - 3.1 A suite of corporate performance indicators has been agreed for 2023/24, which help track progress in delivering the seven priorities set out in the Council's Islington Together 2030 Plan.
-Targets are set on an annual basis and performance is monitored internally, through Departmental Management Teams, Corporate Management Board and Joint Board, and externally through the Scrutiny Committees. - 3.2 The Health and Care Committee is responsible for monitoring and challenging performance for the following key outcome area: Adult Social Care. - 3.3 Scrutiny Committees can suggest a deep dive against one objective under the related corporate outcome.
-This will enable a comprehensive oversight of suggested objective, using triangulation of data such as complaints, risk reports, resident surveys and financial data and, where able to, hearing from partners, staff and residents, getting out into the community and visiting services, to better understand the challenge and provide more solid recommendations.
+Targets are set on an annual basis and performance is monitored internally, through Departmental Management Teams, Corporate Management Board and Joint Board, and externally through the Scrutiny Committees. - 3.2 The Health and Care Committee is responsible for monitoring and challenging performance for the following key outcome area: Adult Social Care.

-4. Quarter 1 performance update - Adult Social Care
+4. Quarter 3 performance update - Adult Social Care